chasangchual/myblog/_posts/2019-05-23-create-github-pages-with-jekyll.md

 ![git for windows install](/myblog/assets/images/git/create_myblog_repository.png)

 ## 2.4 push local jekyll site to the remote GitHub repository

 ~~~~
 G:\project\github_pages\myblog>git init
 Initialized empty Git repository in G:/project/github_pages/myblog/.git/

 G:\project\github_pages\myblog>git add .
-warning: LF will be replaced by CRLF in .gitignore.
-The file will have its original line endings in your working directory.
-warning: LF will be replaced by CRLF in 404.html.
-The file will have its original line endings in your working directory.
-warning: LF will be replaced by CRLF in _config.yml.
-The file will have its original line endings in your working directory.
-warning: LF will be replaced by CRLF in about.md.
-The file will have its original line endings in your working directory.
-warning: LF will be replaced by CRLF in index.md.
-The file will have its original line endings in your working directory.

 G:\project\github_pages\myblog>git commit -m "initial upload"
 [master (root-commit) 8e948fc] initial upload